- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

-- Align goals with company strategy and sales capacity for realistic execution
+- Align goals with company strategy and sales capacity for realistic execution across roles and territories.

-- Blend leading and lagging KPIs to track both activity and outcomes
+- Blend leading and lagging KPIs to track both activity and outcomes at every stage of the funnel.

 What Are Sales Performance Goals (and Why Most Teams Get Them Wrong)